 7. Circus Maximus (Circo Massimo)

-Before the famous Colosseum was built the Romans watched chariot races at Circus Maximus.
+Before the famous Colosseum was built, the Romans watched chariot races at Circus Maximus.
 This is now the ruins of the stone and marble arena that housed 250,000 spectators.
 The recent Amazon Prime Show ‘For Those About To Die’ was centered around the chariot races at Circo Massimo.
 Situated just across the river from the Trastevere neighborhood (north of the Testaccio neighborhood).

 8. Piazza della Bocca della Verità

 This is a great area to walk around.
-On the northwest side is the restored Temple of Hercules Victor, and Temple di Purtono (4th & 5th century BC).
+On the northwest side is the restored Temple of Hercules Victor, and the Temple di Purtono (4th & 5th century BC).
 The Bocca della Verità (mouth of truth) fountain and the Crypt of Adriano are across the street.
 Also not too far is the Arco di Giano (Arch of Janus).

 9. Villa Farnesina